-This is a Digitized Sky Survey image of the oldest star.
-Catalogued as HD 140283, it lies over 190 light-years away.
-The NASA/ESA Hubble Space Telescope was used to narrow the measurement uncertainty on the star's distance, and this helped to refine the calculation of a more precise age of 14.5 billion years (plus or minus 800 million years). - Credit: Digitized Sky Survey (DSS), STScI/AURA, Palomar/Caltech, and UKSTU/AAO
+This is a Digitized Sky Survey image of the oldest star with a well-determined age in our galaxy.
+The ageing star, catalogued as HD 140283, lies over 190 light-years away.
+The NASA/ESA Hubble Space Telescope was used to narrow the measurement uncertainty on the star's distance, and this helped to refine the calculation of a more precise age of 14.5 billion years (plus or minus 800 million years).

 Particles Walk Through Walls While Physicists Watch.
 Clara Moskowitz, LiveScience senior writer, 'Electrons bound to an atom can sometimes escape, even if they lack the requisite energy, through a phenomenon known as quantum tunneling'.